Introduction

 debug_mode: true

-Note that you have to specify either conda_env_path
+Note that you have to specify either conda_env_path or

-because the Analytics Platform doesn’t have a
+python_executable because the Analytics Platform doesn’t have a

 bundled environment for your extension installed.
 For debugging it is

-also advisable to enable the debug mode by setting debug_mode: true
+also advisable to enable the debug mode by setting debug_mode: true.

 The debug mode disables caching of Python processes which allows some of